AfroLatino/aws-bootcamp-cruddur/journal/week8.md

 #### Lambda code for Testing Processing Images <a name="subparagraph7"></a>

-Please find the lambda code below for testing processing images:
+The lambda code below was created for testing processing images.

+This is available via ```aws/lambdas/process-images/test.js```

 ```sh
 const {getClient, getOriginalImage, processImage, uploadProcessedImage} = require('./s3-image-processing.js')